About

 Welcome to Glitch Studio

-I’m Aaron, the artist behind Glitch Studio.
-My work explores distortion, memory, perspective, individual interpretation, and image as unreliable narration.
+Hi, I'm Aaron, the artist behind Glitch Studio.
+My work explores distortion, memory, perspectives, individual interpretation, and images as unreliable narration.
 My glitch process turns fragments and imperfections into vivid, unexpected art.

 My Story